 - Modern glass cockpit with night vision goggle capability, terrain avoidance warning system and IFR capabilities allowing for safer transport in various weather conditions.

 LifeFlight's helicopter is owned and operated by Air Methods.

 Fixed Wing Airplane Transport Service

-UnityPoint Health LifeFlight, in partnership with Air Methods Corporation, will begin providing Fixed Wing airplane service into and out of Iowa for neonatal, pediatric and adult patients suffering from medial or trauma related illness.
+UnityPoint Health LifeFlight, in partnership with Air Methods Corporation, provides a Fixed Wing airplane service into and out of Iowa for neonatal, pediatric and adult patients suffering from medial or trauma related illness.

 A Pilatus PC12; capable of traveling 3-4 miles per minute and in inclement weather will be staff 24/7.
 Primarily, fixed wing transport is used for long distance transports (over 150 miles), during adverse weather events or when rotor wing may not be the most appropriate means of transport.
 Services are available now.

 On-Board Blood Program